Magical cities, thundering waterfalls, mountain hot springs, and a tiny town that feels like Italy are all just a quick ride away from Puebla.

 However, if you're only here to see one church, choose Cerro de San Miguel.
 It's a church situated on a hilltop that overlooks the whole city of Atlixco, giving you a panoramic of the floral-filled city below.
 There's also a swing at the top if you want to brave your fear of heights and get a picture of you seemingly swinging above the city!
 It's a bit of a hike to conquer all of the stairs to reach the chapel, but the views are worth it.

 But after you have your fill of churches, consider wandering around the city's "Jardin Magico", a flower nursery and botanical garden sporting amazing floral sculptures.
 See a towering hummingbird, floral frog fountains in the ponds, and snap pictures under the cupula encased in blooms and vines.
+Oh, and the food here is amazing.
+Tacos, ice cream, elote, and stuffed churros should make it into your lunch and dinner plans while you're visiting.

 Get all the details about a day trip to Atlixco, here.